- What is Thread?

 Which accessories will support Thread in the future?

-While most vendors like to keep their cards close to their chest, some — like Nanoleaf and Eve Systems, appear to be all-in on the Thread hype-train and have already spilled the beans on some upcoming products.
+While most vendors like to keep their cards close to their chest, some — like Nanoleaf, Belkin, Aqara, and Eve Systems — appear to be all-in on the Thread hype train and have already spilled the beans on some upcoming products.

-Eve Systems has announced that it intends to release updates to all of its existing products to support Thread.
-Since the company has already made good on promises to update a few of its products with the necessary hardware already, we expect to see refreshed models for older devices — like the US model of the Eve Light Switch, to hit the market relatively soon.
+Eve Systems has announced that it intends to release updates to even more of its existing products to support Thread.
+Since the company has provided updates on a few of its products already, we expect to see refreshed models of older devices like the Eve Energy Strip and the Eve Light Strip on the market soon.

 How do I manage or see my Thread network?

-Currently, the only way to see your Thread network is through third-party apps.
-The Eve for HomeKit app — available for free, provides users with a brief overview of the Thread network consisting of routes, capabilities, and Border Router assignments.
+Currently, the only way to see your Thread network is through third-party apps on iOS.
+The Eve for HomeKit and the Nanoleaf Smarter Series apps — both available for free — provide users with a brief overview of the Thread network consisting of routes, capabilities, and Border Router assignments.

-However, it should be noted that you can only view your Thread network through these apps — you cannot make any actual changes to the network at this time.
+Other apps like Home+6 and Controller for HomeKit can show Thread capabilities and status for unique accessories.
+However, you can only view your Thread network through these apps — you cannot make any actual changes to the network.

 If you happen to encounter any issues with your Thread accessories or network, you can potentially take a few simple steps to fix the problem.
-Try reviewing your network in the Eve for HomeKit app to see if your accessory is connected via Thread or if it has fallen back to Bluetooth.
-If it says Bluetooth, then reboot your accessory by unplugging it or by removing its battery.
+Try reviewing your network in the Eve for HomeKit app to see if your accessory is operating via Thread or if it has fallen back to Bluetooth.
+If it says Bluetooth, reboot your device by unplugging it or removing its battery.